pnwairfire/eflookup/README.md

 This package supports the look-up of emissions factors used to compute emissions from wildland fires.
 Multiple sets of EF are supported, including:

- - FCCS specific EFs, based on **Urbanski, S., 2014.
-Wildland fire emissions, carbon, and climate: Emission factors.
-Forest Ecology and Management.
-31, 51-60.
+ - FCCS specific EFs, based on Prichard, S.J. and O'Neill, S. In prep.
+Wildland fire EFs in North America: summary of existing data, measurement needs and management applications.
+International Journal of Wildland Fire.
  - FEPS style EFs

 ***This software is provided for research purposes only.
 It's output may